Disaster Manual: Section 5 - Real and Personal Property

 Disaster Remediation Contracts

-Tex.
-Bus. & Com.
-Code §§ 58.002 and 58.003 regulate the actions of disaster remediation contractors who do not maintain offices within a county or adjacent county where a natural disaster occurred.
-Unless a disaster remediation contractor has an established office in the county or adjacent county where a property is located for at least one year prior to the contract, a disaster remediation contractor cannot require full or partial payment before beginning work and can only require partial payment reasonably proportionate to work performed.
+Sections 58.002 and 58.003 of the Texas Business and Commerce Code regulate the actions of disaster remediation contractors who do not maintain offices within a county or adjacent county where a natural disaster occurred.
+Unless a disaster remediation contractor has an established office in the county or adjacent county where a property is located for at least one year prior to the contract, a disaster remediation contractor cannot require full or partial payment before beginning work and may not require a partial payment in an amount that exceeds an amount reasonably proportionate to the work performed, including any materials delivered.
+A contract subject to this chapter must be in writing.

 Continuation of Homestead Exemption While Replacement Structure is Constructed

 Tex.
-Tax Code § 11.135 allows a homeowner to continue a homestead exemption for structures left uninhabitable or unusable by a casualty while the homeowner constructs a replacement if the homeowner does not establish a different principal residence for which the homeowner receives an exemption and intends to return and occupy the structure as the homeowner’s principal residence.
-To continue the exemption, the homeowner must begin active construction of the replacement qualified residential structure or other physical preparation of the construction site, on or before the one year anniversary of the date the homeowner ceases to occupy the former qualified residential structure as its principal residence.
+Tax Code § 11.135 allows a homeowner to continue to receive a homestead exemption for the structure and the land and improvements used in the residential occupancy of the structure rendered uninhabitable or unusable by a casualty while the homeowner constructs a replacement if: (1) the homeowner does not establish a different principal residence for which the homeowner receives an exemption and (2) the homeowner intends to return and occupy the structure as the homeowner’s principal residence.
+To continue the exemption, the homeowner must begin active construction of the replacement qualified residential structure or other physical preparation of the construction site, on or before the first anniversary of the date the homeowner ceases to occupy the former qualified residential structure as its principal residence.
+The site of a replacement qualified residential structure is under physical preparation if the owner has engaged in architectural or engineering work, soil testing, land clearing activities, or site improvement work necessary for the construction of the structure or has conducted an environmental or land use study relating to the construction of the structure.
 The exemption, under these conditions, can be maintained for up to two years.
 It also preserves homestead protections for homeowners displaced by wind or water damage.
-If the homeowner sells the property prior to construction of the residential structure being completed, an additional tax is imposed on the property for the difference of the saved homestead exemption during the period of time the structure is uninhabitable.
+If the homeowner sells the property before construction of the residential structure is completed, an additional tax is imposed on the property equal to the difference between the taxes imposed on the property for each of the years in which the owner received the exemption and the tax that would have been imposed had the owner not received the exemption in each of those years, plus interest at an annual rate of seven percent calculated from the dates on which the differences would have become due.
 A tax lien attaches to the property on the date the sale is completed.
+The lien exists in favor of all taxing units for which the additional tax is imposed.

 Increases in Tax Appraisal Value

 Tex.
-Tax Code § 23.01(e) prohibits increases in the appraisal value of a property the year after the property’s appraised value was lowered based on a protest or appeal, unless a chief appraiser can support an increase with substantial evidence.
+Tax Code § 23.01(e) prohibits increases in the appraisal value of a property the year after the property’s appraised value was lowered based on a protest or appeal unless a chief appraiser can reasonably support an increase with substantial evidence from the record.
+The chief appraiser may satisfy this requirement by presenting evidence showing that the inequality in the appraisal of property has been corrected with regard to the properties that were considered in determining the value of the subject property.
+The burden of proof is on the chief appraiser to support an increase in the appraised value of property under the circumstances described by this subsection.

 Reappraisal of Property Damaged in Disaster Area

-Tex.
-Tax Code § 23.02.
 The governing body of a taxing unit that is located partly or entirely inside an area declared to be a disaster area by the governor may authorize reappraisal of all property damaged in the disaster at its market value immediately after the disaster.
+A taxing unit that authorizes a reappraisal under this section must pay the appraisal district all the costs of making the reappraisal.
+If two or more taxing units provide for the reappraisal in the same territory, each shall share the costs of the reappraisal in that territory in the proportion the total dollar amount of taxes imposed in that territory in the preceding year bears to the total dollar amount of taxes all units providing for reappraisal of that territory imposed in the preceding year.
 If reappraised, the governing body shall prorate the taxes for the year in which the disaster occurred.
+See Tex.
+Tax Code § 23.02.

 Installment Payments of Taxes on Property in Disaster Area